Tony118g/the-everything-quiz/README.md

 ## Site Structure

+The site is made up of a single page which displays the main menu and heading upon loading.
+It then displays and hides different content depending on the actions of the user.
+More information on the different site features can be found in the [features](#features) section.

 ### Wireframes

 I created basic wireframes of how I wanted the layout of the site to look using [Balsamiq](https://balsamiq.com/).

+* The final version of the site differs in some ways because of changes that were made during the development phase.
+    * The first most obvious change was the addition of buttons to the top right corners of the difficulty menu and quiz area.
+        * These buttons were added to provide the user with a way of exiting the difficulty menu or quiz at any time without having to refresh the page.
+    * Another obvious change is in the completed quiz display where the buttons contain different text to the ones in the wireframe.
+        * This was done to create a better user experience by providing a way to return to the main menu as well as take another quiz instead of just being able to take another quiz or change the quiz difficulty.
+        * The final outcome can be viewed in the [completed quiz display](#the-completed-quiz-display).

 #### Home Page Wireframe
 ![home page wireframe](assets/readme-images/home-wireframe.png)